laalaguer/docker-tutorial/class1/README.md

 # Quick Tips
-How to show containers only with ID, without the long input?
+How to show containers only with ID, without the long output?
 ```
-root@JapanBackup:~# docker ps -a -q
+root@my-computer:~# docker ps -a -q
 0a928589cd0c
 9f7d30f9ec54
 332100b9a2b8